Skip to product information

 • Vintage: 1953 -1971

-• Details: This is such a pretty pattern from Lefton!
-It's called "Violet Chintz" and was originally issued as a coffee and tea set and only had pieces associated with the serving of tea and coffee including small plates and bowls, small cake stand, and even a cute little tea strainer.
-Of course in the 1950's smoking was considered elegant, almost glamorous, many china sets had matching ashtrays and some like this one, were small, meant for individual use, everyone got their own ashtray.
-We're unsure when this pattern was released but the marks and the foil label attached both date to between 1953 and 1971.
-These were originally sold as a set of 4 ashtrays within a matching holder, if you've broken one and are looking for replacements, we hope this is a great find.
+• Details: This is such a pretty pattern on these mini ashtrays from Lefton!
+It's called "Violet Chintz" and was originally issued as a coffee and tea set with pieces like: small plates, bowls, cake stand, and even a cute little tea strainer.
+We're unsure on the exact release date for this pattern, but based on the marks and foil label we've dated it to between 1953 and 1971.
+Of course in the 1950's smoking was considered elegant, almost glamorous, many china sets had matching ashtrays and some like these smaller ashtrays were meant for individual use, everyone got their own ashtray.
+These were originally sold as a set of 4 ashtrays with matching holder, if you've broken one and are looking for replacements, we hope this is a great find.
 Otherwise these make perfect little trinket dishes and tea bag holders.
 There are a couple of condition issues, please see Condition below.

 • Material: Porcelain